jaytaylor/sql-layer/src/test/resources/com/akiban/sql/optimizer/rule/join-branches-cbo/README.txt

 multiindex-multi-branch: Intersection on two branches.

+multiindex-multi-duplicate: Intersection of two of the same index.

 no-index: Group scan and flatten.

 no-index-branch: Group scan and flatten along one branch and then